ExpressPQDelivery/DNS_records_for_epqd/README.md

 ==============================
 The DNS_records_for_epqd is a DNS record(TXT, TLSA) generator for E-Box.
 Set up a DNS resolver using bind9, and put the resolver close to a client.
 Then, upload the DNS records to the DNS server.
-`example_zonefile.txt` is an instance of DNS records for diltihium2.
-An example of E-Box for PQC algorithms is `ebox-need_for_sign.txt`, which is located in each folder.
 We provide code to assist in **1. generating certificates**, **2. creating an E-Box** based on them, and dividing it into **3.
 TXT** and **4.
 TLSA** records.
+An example of E-Box (2) is `ebox-need_for_sign.txt`, which is located in each folder.
+An example of DNS records (3) is as follows: when using OpenSSL, refer to `example_zonefile.txt` for Dilithium2; when using wolfSSL, refer to `falcon512_dns_example_for_M4.txt` for Falcon512.

+## **Notes on PQC Algorithm Usage in OpenSSL and wolfSSL**

+We use **OQS Provider** for PQC algorithms in OpenSSL, while in wolfSSL, we use **PQClean**.
+Although OQS Provider is also based on PQClean, differences in versions result in key format incompatibilities.

+Therefore, when using wolfSSL, we generate and manage **keys, signatures, and certificates manually**, without relying on OpenSSL commands.
+- The following instructions apply **only when using OpenSSL**.
+- If you want to use wolfSSL, please refer to our example file (`falcon512_dns_example_for_M4.txt`) instead.

 ## Requirements
 Openssl installation including Oqsprovider.
 (In our work, we use v 3.2.0)